 If you are not eligible for free treatment (if you are in the UK may be eligible for IVF on the NHS) you will need to choose a fertility clinic that is right for you.
-If you are unsure as to how to choose the right clinic, click here).

 Preliminary tests will look at the way the ovaries function and that ovulation occurs with no problems.